Vincent Strambi: Education and priesthood

 Vincenzo Strambi was born in 1745 in Civitavecchia as the last of four children to Giuseppe Strambi and Eleonora Gori; his three elder siblings all died in childhood.
 His father served as a pharmacist known for his charitable works and his mother was noted for her piety.

 He was often a troublesome child who excelled in athletics and became more devout in his adolescence.
 The Friars Minor oversaw his education and he taught his fellow students the catechism.
-His desire to become a priest was met encouragement from his parents and he commenced his ecclesial studies in November 1762.
+His desire to become a priest was met with encouragement from his parents and he commenced his ecclesial studies in November 1762.
 It was at this time that he became quite attracted to the notion of the religious life though his frail health saw him refused admission into the Order of Friars Minor Capuchin and the Vincentians.
 Strambi was noted for his oratorical gifts and so was sent to Rome for studies in Sacred Eloquence and thereafter continued his theological studies with the Dominicans at Viterbo.
 While still a student he was appointed prefect of the seminarians in Montefiascone and thereafter acting-rector of seminarians at Bagnorea.

 Before his ordination to the priesthood he made a retreat at the convent in Vetralla which belonged to the Passionists; it was here that he met the founder St Paul of the Cross.
 Strambi became impressed and enthralled with what he had seen and admired their ardent devotion.
 This made him ask the founder to be admitted into the order.
 But he was refused since Paul of the Cross believed that Strambi did not have the stamina for the Passionist life.
 Strambi left the convent on 18 December 1767 since he was to be ordained.